 Exercises for osteochondrosis of the cervical spine.
 Gymnastic exercises for the cervical spine

-Gymnastics for cervical the spine is one of the sections physiotherapy exercises(LFK).
-This is a set of exercises, the purpose of which is to strengthen the muscles of the neck, improve metabolism in the vertebral discs and reduce pain.
+Gymnastics for cervical spine the spine is one of the sections physical therapy(physical therapy).
+This is a set of exercises, the purpose of which is to strengthen the neck muscles, improve metabolism in the vertebral discs and reduce pain.

-Pathology of the spine leads to numerous complaints.
-A variety of symptoms, constant pain, the prevalence of diseases of the spine are the reason for serious diagnosis, proper treatment and mandatory further prevention. best method, included in the complex of preventive measures and treatment, is gymnastics for the cervical spine.
+Spinal pathology leads to numerous complaints.
+A variety of symptoms, constant pain, and the widespread prevalence of spinal diseases are the reason for serious diagnosis, proper treatment and mandatory further prevention.
+The best method, included in the complex of preventive measures and treatment, is gymnastics for the cervical spine.
 It plays a major role in complex therapy.

-Osteochondrosis - the cause of pain in the cervical spine
+Osteochondrosis is the cause of pain in the cervical spine

-In the cervical region, osteochondrosis develops more often than in others.
-This is due to his anatomy: the high mobility of the vertebrae and the insignificant thickness of the intervertebral discs make him vulnerable.
+Osteochondrosis develops in the cervical region more often than in others.
+This is due to its anatomy: the high mobility of the vertebrae and the insignificant thickness of the intervertebral discs make it vulnerable.

-Large neurovascular bundles passing through it nourish the brain and are responsible for the innervation of all organs.
-The basis of osteochondrosis are degenerative changes in the intervertebral discs.
-Their even greater thinning occurs, depreciation properties are lost.
-Sharp turns or other movements lead to infringement of nerves and blood vessels.
+Large neurovascular bundles passing through it feed the brain and are responsible for the innervation of all organs.
+The basis of osteochondrosis is degenerative changes in the intervertebral discs.
+They become even thinner and their shock-absorbing properties are lost.
+Sharp turns or other movements lead to pinching of nerves and blood vessels.

 In this case, certain clinical symptoms appear:

-Sharp pains with any movement in this department, accompanied by a crunch;
+Sharp pain with any movement in this area, accompanied by a crunching sound;

 Constant noise in the head and ears;

-Dizziness and pain of varying intensity in different parts of the head;
+Dizziness and pain of varying intensity in different parts heads;

 Test for osteochondrosis